Council tax financial information 2019-20

-Your Guildford Borough Council Council Tax increase is 3.09% or £5.00 per year, resulting in a band D charge of £166.82, or less than 50 pence per day.
+Your Guildford Borough Council Tax increase is 3% or £5.00 per year, resulting in a band D charge of £171.82, or less than 50 pence per day.
 We use band D for illustrative purposes, however your home may have a different band.
-The government assumed that we would increase the Council Tax by £5 per band D property when it assessed the funding we needed for 2018-19.
-As the second lowest Council Tax in Surrey, we believe that this continues to offer value for money for the borough's residents.
+The government assumed that we would increase the Council Tax by £5 per band D property when it assessed the funding we needed for 2019-20.
+We believe that this continues to offer value for money for borough residents.

 looking after public health and making sure our taxis and food outlets are safe

 supporting and developing our local economy and encouraging tourism

 making sure our beautiful parks and countryside can be enjoyed by everyone